The biggest injuries of NFL Week 1

 DeSean Jackson, WR, Tampa Bay Buccaneers

-Late in the fourth quarter, Jackson caught a 35-yard pass from Ryan Fitzpatrick but fell hard face-first into the turf when he took a hit from Ken Crowley; it was later revealed that Jackson sustained a concussion on the play.
-As with any concussion, Jackson will have to clear the NFL's concussion protocol before returning to action. -- Jenna Laine
+Late in the fourth quarter, Jackson caught a 35-yard pass from Ryan Fitzpatrick but fell hard face-first into the turf when he took a hit from Ken Crawley; it was later revealed that Jackson sustained a concussion on the play.
+Jackson will have to clear the NFL's concussion protocol before returning to action. -- Jenna Laine

 Greg Olsen, TE, Carolina Panthers